Trump Health Secretary Tom Price Resigns After Private Plane Scandal

 Price, the first member of the President's Cabinet to leave the administration, spent more than $1 million on private planes to ferry him to Europe, Asia and around the U.S. The revelation left the White House embarrassed and angry, Republicans in Congress fuming about waste, and the President himself worried how it would look.

 Price attempted to calm the furor, offering to cover some of the costs, including a $25,000 trip from Washington, D.C., to Philadelphia.
 But in the end, Trump had seen enough.
 As he left the White House on Friday afternoon, he said cryptically that he’d soon decide Price’s fate.
-As Trump was in the air to his New Jersey golf club, the White House press office released a statement saying that Price had offered to resign and the White House had accepted.
+But shortly after Trump landed in New Jersey on the way to his nearby golf club, the White House press office released a statement saying that Price had offered to resign and the White House had accepted.

 The quick exit was unlikely to end the problems of private planes for the Trump team.
 Treasury Secretary Steve Mnuchin, Interior Secretary Ryan Zinke and EPA chief Scott Pruitt have their own transportation issues brewing, and there’s no telling if others in the President’s ultra-wealthy Cabinet have used private aircraft instead of opting to use the government discount on major commercial carriers, as is preferred.